 - Unmatched ability to access your money without restrictions or penalties

 - The rules of your contract can’t be changed unless you agree to it

 The bottom line is any legislation that impacts your 401(k), IRA or other kind of retirement plan needs to be scrutinized.
 While the SECURE Act has a nice name and looks good on paper, when you dig into the nitty-gritty, it’s anything but “secure.”

 However, there is an alternative to retirement savings plans that are run by the government and loved by Wall Street: Bank On Yourself.
-Using the Bank On Yourself strategy, a Bank On Yourself Authorized Advisor can show you how to use a super-charged dividend-paying whole life insurance policy, along with annuities where appropriate, to secure your financial future.
+Using the Bank On Yourself strategy, a Bank On Yourself Professional can show you how to use a super-charged dividend-paying whole life insurance policy, along with annuities where appropriate, to secure your financial future.